Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment

 \subsection{Transparency and Explainability}

+There is broad consensus that AI systems, particularly deep learning models, are often opaque and difficult for humans to understand—commonly referred to as the black box problem \cite{von2021transparency}.
+This lack of transparency has contributed to diminished user trust, driving increased demand for transparent and explainable AI in the RAI space \cite{arrieta2020explainable}.
+As a result, most AI governance frameworks and regulations now include \textit{Transparency and Explainability} as essential principles for developing and deploying trustworthy AI systems \cite{euaiact, eutrustworthyai, oecdaiprinciple}.

+Traditionally, AI transparency focused on algorithms, aiming to demonstrate how decisions were made \cite{haresamudram2023three}.
+However, recent frameworks call for more comprehensive information about AI systems, including specifications such as the intended purpose, data sources, system performance, required training resources (e.g., computing power and time), and limitations (e.g., unmitigated risks) \cite{euaiact}.
+Additionally, interpretability should be prioritized as a key design element to ensure impartiality, robustness, and meaningful insights from system variables \cite{arrieta2020explainable}.

-The RAI Question Bank includes 32 questions for three risk categories (Figure \ref{fig:P6}): \textit{Transparency}, \textit{Explainability}, and \textit{Communication}.
+To address these concerns, the RAI Question Bank includes 32 questions for three risk categories (Figure \ref{fig:P6}): \textit{Transparency}, \textit{Explainability}, and \textit{Communication}.
 This principle specifically underscores the responsibility of the AI model and system providers towards the users to ensure that AI systems are transparent, understandable, and effectively communicated.

 \textit{Transparency} involves questions that assess the clarity and openness of the AI system’s operations and decision-making processes.
 This category examines whether users and stakeholders have access to sufficient information about how the AI system functions, the data it uses, and the algorithms it employs through technical specifications.
 It emphasize that all relevant stakeholders should be able to understand the system scope, goals, limitations and potential risks of the AI systems.